You want smart political talk without the meltdowns?

 Tell us about your faith-based movie that you're the executive producer of.

-And then, you know, I'm thinking I I one of the dumbest things I've ever done in my life is endorse this guy, Ben Sass, and I went all in for him.
+And then, you know, I'm thinking, one of the dumbest things I've ever done in my life is endorse this guy, Ben Sasse.

-I really trusted him and believed him, and I feel like an idiot for supporting that guy.
+And I feel like an idiot for supporting that guy.

-That's never gonna happen.
+That's never going to happen.

 True.

-Uh, I agree with that.
+I agree with that.

-The president's lying about this tax reform, he's lying about this.
+The president's lying about this tax reform.

-So the Republican senator, allegedly conservative from Tennessee with President Trump as one easily, is now using uh Republicans' words are being used against President Trump.
+So the Republican senator, allegedly conservative from Tennessee with President Trump as one easily, is now using Republicans' words are being used against President Trump.

-The answer if the answer is yes, you're hurting that mission.
+If the answer is yes, you're hurting that mission.

 What is your mission to help Tennessee and the country the best you can?

-To go off on the president personally for no apparent reason without any pro provocation blows me away.
+To go off on the president personally for no apparent reason without any provocation blows me away.

 But on the other hand, at least the president, everything the president has promised that he can do individually on his own, he's getting done.

-It's the things that he's promising people in terms of like tax reform and repealing and replacing, you know, but for Gorsuch, which I and I'll give Mitch McConnell and the Senate all the credit they deserve.
+It's the things that he's promising people in terms of like tax reform and repealing and replacing, you know, but for Gorsuch, which I, and I'll give Mitch McConnell and the Senate all the credit they deserve.

 I mean, it's ridiculous.